Ugo Rondinone: Real estate projects

-Rondinone’s first address in New York was a former Lower East Side ballroom at 2nd Street and Avenue B, where he lived and worked until 2003, when he bought a loft on Broadway in the East Village.
+Rondinone's first address in New York City was a former Lower East Side ballroom at 2nd Street and Avenue B, where he lived and worked until 2003, when he bought a loft on Broadway in the East Village.

 In 2007, he acquired a studio loft on the ground floor of 39 Great Jones Street.
-Today it is the Presenhuber Gallery’s satellite in New York, but Rondinone maintains an exhibition program for new work by other artists in its display window.
+Today, it is the Presenhuber Gallery's satellite in New York, but Rondinone maintains an exhibition program for new work by other artists in its display window.

 In 2011, he acquired the 20000 sqft former, deconsecrated Mount Moriah Baptist Church at 2050 Fifth Avenue in Harlem for $2.8 million.
-Rondinone’s ex-wife Presenhuber pays rent on one of the two apartments, complete with its own dedicated staircase and kitchen, within his Harlem home.
+Rondinone’s ex-wife, Presenhuber, pays rent on one of the two apartments, complete with its own dedicated staircase and kitchen, within his Harlem home.

-In 2005, the artist and Giorno bought a summer house in Barryville, Pennsylvania, near the Delaware Water Gap, where New York, Pennsylvania and New Jersey come together.
+In 2005, the artist and Giorno bought a summer house in Barryville, New York, near the Delaware Water Gap, where New York, Pennsylvania and New Jersey come together.
 The landscape led directly to two new bodies of work.
 His first stone sculptures were made from rocks he picked from walls of the sort his father had built in Matera.
 A nearby quarry led to the monumental bluestone sculptures he made for a public art installation in Rockefeller Center, Human Nature, in 2013.

 Since 2014, he has been operating a second studio at his holiday home in Mattituck, Long Island, where he collects driftwood to create sculptures of ships.
 He also owns a property in Matera, Italy.

-In 2014, Rondinone completed construction on House no. 1, a project the artist envisioned as a livable Gesamtkunstwerk, built in a forest clearing near the small town of Würenlos, near Zürich. t was built alongside architects Andreas Fuhrimann and Gabrielle Hächler and represents an amalgamation of stylistic influences, showing Japanese influences as well as elements of European Art and Crafts style.
-The interior contains direct references to Rondinone’s art; the fireplace is a “functioning replica” of STILL.LIFE.
+In 2014, Rondinone completed construction on House no. 1, a project the artist envisioned as a livable Gesamtkunstwerk, built in a forest clearing near the small town of Würenlos, near Zürich.
+It was built alongside architects Andreas Fuhrimann and Gabrielle Hächler and represents an amalgamation of stylistic influences, showing Japanese influences as well as elements of European Art and Crafts style.
+The interior contains direct references to Rondinone's art; the fireplace is a "functioning replica" of STILL.LIFE.
 (JOHNS FIREPLACE), a life-size Rondinone work from 2008 made in cast bronze, lead, and paint.
 The house was sold to Georgian fashion designer Demna Gvasalia, creative director of Balenciaga and founder of Vetements.